 As the movie progresses, I started to get bored, I checked on my phone to see how much longer this movie is gonna keep me imprisoned against my will like Malcom McDowell’s character in “A Clockwork Orange!”

-Product Placement featuring the following brands including, American Express, Tab, Kellogg’s, Bounty, Nikon, Wise Foods, Tide, Chock Full O’ Nuts Coffee, Schrafft’s Ice Cream & Taystee Bread.
+Product Placement (Pee Pee for short) featuring the following brands including, American Express, Tab, Kellogg’s, Bounty, Nikon, Wise Foods, Tide, Chock Full O’ Nuts Coffee, Schrafft’s Ice Cream & Taystee Bread.
 Good god!
 This predates Adam Sandler’s unhealthy fetish for Product Placement!

 The Final Verdict: F, FOR FAKER!